Travel Experience

 Los Angeles, CA

 Large, complex terminal environment.
-More international travelers, a different traveler mix.
-Additional payment needs and devices.
+More international travelers.
+2025 payment device and international document test environment.

 -